APOLLO 1

 Michael J. Smith, Pilot

-Judith A. Resnik, Mission Specialist 1
+A. Resnik, Mission Specialist 1

 Ellison S. Onizuka, Mission Specialist 2